vockes/DayZ_Private_Controlcenter/README.md

  The Controlcenter is your gate to everything related to your own private DayZ server.
  These three options are available after installation:

  - "Configuration" allows you to change every single aspect of your server.
-Starting with its name and the generation of vehicles over more security related things like a password, cheat protection to precise tuning options and a daytime only mode.
+Starting with its name over more security related things like a password, cheat protection and precise tuning options or daytime only mode activation.
- Experimentate with those.
+ Experimentate here.

  - "Database" is the controldesk to your characters and vehicles on the server.
 Using Chive you can change your inventory, move the timezone or whole vehicles around the map.

  - "Administration" combines an easy to use interface with backup and restore function and options to control the your server.

+ - "Information" displays you all the relevant status information and monitors the servers performance.

  **Database**